milos-korenciak/PortableVirtualenv/README.md

 They are made from miniconda (conda.io).
 There is replaced small part of activate script autodetecting current directory.

+On Windows you need to have pre-installed VC ++ redistributable runtime: https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads .

 How to use:
 -----------
 1. Download proper archive for you.